Why The Mundane Matters

 “I sometimes fear that I am losing myself to the redundancy.”

 I do my best to force myself out of the house on weekends—taking my dog for walks, driving to local thrift stores, meeting with friends, and stocking up on groceries.
-My partner is in a year-long fire training academy, so it’s just me navigating weekend anxiety.
+My husband is in a year-long fire training academy, so it’s just me navigating weekend anxiety.
 You know the kind: when you feel pressure to get enough rest or sunshine or fun under your belt before Monday morning rolls around.

 I don’t feel lonely in this season as much as I feel bored.
 It all sounds nice in theory, and believe me, I’m not complaining—I know my friends with children would do just about anything for a few extra minutes alone.
 But being by myself so often and in the throes of a fairly monotonous routine, I sometimes fear that I am losing myself to redundancy.
 My actions, my conversations, and even my thoughts have begun to blur together.
 There is a constant hum in my head as I keep chugging along.